 For students not currently enrolled in the Boston Public Schools:

-- In January 2018, AWC invited students will receive a school choice form to apply for the AWC program.
-Families must complete the application and select the school option that states AWC (for example, "Murphy AWC").
+- Students invited to participate in grade 6 AWC will receive a school choice form in January 2020 to apply for the AWC program.
+Students invited to grade 4 and 5 AWC will receive a school choice form in February 2020.
+Families must complete the application and select the school option that states AWC or EFA (for example, "Condon AWC").

-- Boston students currently attending private, parochial, or charter schools may register to take the eligibility exam free of charge.
+- Boston students currently attending private, parochial, or commonwealth charter schools may register to take the AWC eligibility exam free of charge.